vidsht/Sundown-Studio/README.md

 ## Features

 - **Stunning Animations**: Engaging transitions and animations that bring the website to life.
-- **Responsive Design**: The website is fully responsive, adapting to different screen sizes (mobile, tablet, desktop).
+- **Responsive Design**: The website is fully responsive, adapting to different screen sizes (mobile, desktop).
 - **Smooth Scrolling**: Implemented smooth scrolling for a better navigation experience.
 - **Interactive Elements**: Buttons, images, and text animations create a dynamic interaction for users.
 - **Custom Layout**: Unique layout designs, perfect for showcasing studio work, portfolios, or services.